Revenge on Your Mind

 And then he disappeared into the night.

-The next day, when it was time to perform, the lion noticed how short the master stood, how easily the crowd changed tunes, and how the door was still wide open.
+The next day, when it was time to perform, the lion noticed how short the ringmaster stood, how easily the crowd changed moods, and how the door was still wide open.
 He wasn’t sure what had kept him contained all these years, because it certainly wasn’t physical.
-So he stood and said, “I’m leaving.”
+So he stood and decided, “I’m leaving today.”

-The master turned.
-Then smiled.
+The ringmaster smiled.
 With a crack of the whip, he struck the lion across the face.
 “You think you’re free, beast?
 You’re nothing.
-You’ll be free the day you give up your life just to pay your debt to me.”
+You’ll be free the day you give up your life just to pay the deny you owe me for taking care of you.”

 The lion walked closer.

-The lion looked up, and stepped forward, one slow paw at a time, heart pounding like a war drum.
+The lion raised the gaze of his face from the floor, and, stepping forward, one slow paw at a time, heart pounding like a war drum—he stopped.

 He saw the crowd.

-He saw the flash of fear in their eyes, the murmurs—“Man-killer… danger… destroy him.”
+He saw the flash of fear in their eyes, the murmurs—“The savage beast… They should just kill him.”

-And for the first time, he asked himself: What do I want?
+But he asked himself: What do I really want?
 To react out of pain and indignation, or to reclaim the person I used to be, even if that means death?

 The lion turned.
 He didn’t roar.
 He didn’t strike.
 He didn’t explain.